bloominstituteoftechnology/module-challenge-intro-to-git/pc.md

 6. Explain the difference between `git fetch`, `git merge` and `git pull`.
 What does each command do?
 7. What is a merge conflict?
 8. How do you resolve a merge conflict?

+1. Git is a DevOps tool used for source code management.
+2. Git is open source tool developers install locally to manage source code.
+Github is an online service for developers who use git can connect and upload or download resources.
+3. This allows you to isolate your changes from the master branch.
+4. Pull requests let you tell others about changes you have pushed to a github repository.
+5. git checkout
+6. Git fetch command downloads commits, files, and refs from a remote repotitory into your local repo.
+   Git merge is putting a forked history back together.
+   Git pull is used to fetch and download content from a remote repository and immediately update the loacl repository to match that content.
+7. This is an event that takes place when Git is unable to automatically resolve differences in code between two commits.
+8. 1 You submit a change.
+   2 Somebody else submits a change and that change merges.
+Now your change has a merge conflict.
+   3 Update your local repository.
+   4 Download your change.
+   5 Rebase your change.
+   6 Resolve conflicts manually.
+   7 Add the files to the stage.
+   8 Complete the rebase process.
+   9 Send the rebased patch again for review.